-The Lotus Bassinet is free-standing bassinet that works with the Lotus Everywhere travel crib.
+The Lotus Bassinet is a free-standing sleeper that works in conjunction with the Lotus Everywhere travel crib.
 This bassinet has breathable mesh sides and uses Greenguard Gold standard certification materials creating a healthier sleep environment that you can keep near your bedside.
 The Lotus is a high-quality product that feels sturdy and durable, and we think parents will love that it can be used as a travel crib as well.
-The Lotus is easy to set up and can be moved from room to room even if it isn't intended for this.
+The Lotus is easy to set up and can be moved from room to room without much trouble.
 This product may not be the best option if you want to stay in bed and reach baby in the bassinet, but if you are looking for a versatile product with a stand-alone bassinet, then the Lotus may be a good pick for your baby.

 Lotus Bassinet Review